Skip to content

 The SAFE_OS phase is part of Windows feature update installation.
 During this phase, Windows applies system changes in a protected environment.
 If something fails during SAFE_OS, Windows rolls back to prevent system damage.

-Error 0x8007001f during SAFE_OS usually means a driver or system file conflict.
-The REPLICATE_OC operation mentioned in the error refers to replicating optional components during the update.
+During SAFE_OS, this error usually means a driver or system file conflict.
+The REPLICATE_OC step refers to replicating optional components.

 #Bottom Line